top of page

 If you want to get an idea of how much we spent around Mauritius see our Budget Report section.

-MAURITIUS TRAVEL TIPS
+TRAVEL TIPS FOR MAURITIUS

 Transport from one place to the next is fairly easy in Mauritius.
 There are a few public buses that serve the island as well as plenty of taxis and tour services.
 We recommend renting a car ahead of time if you would like to be able to explore the island independently.
 Skyscanner.com is a fantastic tool for finding great flight deals.
 For tips on airport transport or rentals have a look at our Guide to a DIY Mauritius Holiday.

-SIGHTS & HIGHLIGHTS OF MAURITIUS
+REGIONS & HIGHLIGHTS OF MAURITIUS

 • Enjoy chambre d’hôte charm along the beach in Pointe d’Esny.